 For instance, the 12-Step program is based on the Big Book, which was written by two white American Protestant males.
-Of course, that fact doesn’t discount the literature or its relevance and proven success in helping those who are struggling with addiction.
+That fact doesn’t discount the literature or its relevance and proven success in helping those who are struggling with addiction.
 However, it does point to a clear lack of perspective or cultural consideration.

 When gender and culture are not accounted for, the 12-Step program can inadvertently do more harm than good.
 The unintended yet further disempowering nature of the language – i.e., powerless over one's addiction – as well as any religious and gender- or culture-specific wording or context can trigger core issues and, eventually, relapse.